liujingtech/IntelliJ-MySQL-Table-to-JPA-Entity/README.md

 The steps in the above ways are all the steps I tried to install on the mac.
 If it is other software, other platforms, the general approach is the same.
 After the table is selected, there will always be a place to display the ** standard form statement **, and you can find it.

 ## Download and install
-1. IntelliJ IDEA official website download [plug-in] (https://plugins.jetbrains.com/plugin/11350-mysql-table-to-jpa-entity)
+1. IntelliJ IDEA official website download [plug-in] (https://plugins.jetbrains.com/plugin/11350-mysql-table-to-jpa-entity).
-2. Start IntelliJ IDEA
+2. Start IntelliJ IDEA.
 3. Click Preferences in the main menu bar.
-4. Click Plugins on the left
+4. Click Plugins on the left.
 5. Locate the Install plugin from disk in the right window that opens.
 6. Find the downloaded jar in the file manager that pops up.

 ## How to use
-1. Copy ** from the client software to create a table statement, similar to [release] (#release)
+1. Copy **Standard Create table statement** from the client software.
-2. Use shortcut keys in IntelliJ IDEA Ctrl + Shift + X
+2. Use shortcut keys in IntelliJ IDEA Ctrl + Shift + X.
 3. A pop-up window will confirm that the build was successful.
-4. Paste in the right place
+4. Paste in the right place.